 - Lisa Abellera, with Kimberley Cameron and Associates

 - Tara Gilbert, with Corvisiero Literary Agency (added 11/11/19)

 - Amanda Jain, with Bookends Literary Agency

-- Jill Marr, with Sandra Dijkstra Literary Agency
+- Jill Marr, with Sandra Dijkstra Literary Agency (bumped to Irvine, 2020)

 - Sarah Phair, with Sanford J. Greenburger Associates